 In New South Wales, the Valuer General is the State Government’s principal advisor on all land valuation matters.
 Council calculates rates based upon these valuations as supplied by the Valuer General.

 For any information regarding your land valuation, visit the Lands and Property Information website or phone 1800 110 038.

 How are rates calculated?

-Each property in the City falls into one of six categories for rating purposes, dependant on the actual land use of the property.
-These categories are Residential, Residential Rural, Farmland, Farmland Low Intensity, Farmland - Business Rural, Farmland - Mixed Use, Business and Mining.
+Each property in the City falls into one of seven categories for rating purposes, dependant on the actual land use of the property.
+These categories are Residential, Rural Residential, Farmland, Farmland Business Rural, Farmland Mixed Use, Business and Mining.

 Council's rating structure for each of these categories consists of two parts, a base amount (a flat charge common to all properties) and an ad valorem component (an amount calculated on the land value of your property).

 You have the choice of either paying your rates in full, or by quarterly instalments.
 If you elect to pay in a lump sum, the full amount is due by 31 August each year.
 If you choose to pay by instalments, the due dates are 31 August, 30 November, 28 February and 31 May.
 You will be sent a reminder notice one month before each payment is due.